epcim/salt-infra/README.md

 # fetch dependencies formulas (your own way), this is what I use
 find ./salt/env -name Formulafile |\
-  xargs -r -I% SALT_FORMULA_ROOT=./salt/formulas ./salt/Formulafile %
+  xargs -r echo SALT_FORMULA_ROOT=./salt/formulas ./salt/Formulafile

 # You are done!
 salt-ssh \* test.ping